MicrosoftDocs/sql-docs/docs/sql-server/sql-server-help-installation.md

 [!INCLUDE[appliesto-ss-xxxx-xxxx-xxx-md](../includes/appliesto-ss-xxxx-xxxx-xxx-md.md)]

-You can use the Help Viewer in SQL Server Management Studio (SSMS) or Visual Studio (VS) to download and install SQL Server help books from online sources or disk, and view them whether you are online or offline.
+You can use the Help Viewer in SQL Server Management Studio (SSMS) or Visual Studio (VS) to download and install SQL Server help books from online sources or disk and view them offline.
 This article describes tools that install the Help Viewer, how to install offline help content, and how to view help for [!INCLUDE[ssSQL14_md](../includes/sssql14-md.md)] and SQL Server 2016 / SQL Server 2017.

 > [!NOTE]
-> SQL Server 2016 and SQL Server 2017 help are combined, although some topics apply to individual versions when noted.
+> SQL Server 2016 and SQL Server 2017 help are combined, although some topics apply to individual versions where noted.
 Most topics apply to both.

 ## Install the Help Viewer